 More so than ever Industry 4.0 will again shift us humans away from being the operators of machinery and tools to the strategic decision makers behind their use.
 The complex algorithms and analysis capabilities of technology will be an integral part in supporting human decision making on projects.

 The final principal is related to the long term applications as machine learning and the IoE become more developed and machinery and other technologies are able to make their own autonomous decisions.
-We are already seeing applications of machine learning but a full integration in property is a little way off yet.
-A good example that is already gaining momemtum is autonomous self-driven vehicles.
+We’re already seeing applications of machine learning, but a full integration in property is a little way off.
+An example of a product already gaining momentum is autonomous self-driven vehicles.

 Industry 4.0 Property Applications

-Building Information Modelling is already used by many designers and has assisted in the move over to #D drawings and renders.
-Currently these are mostly used as a direct replacement for 2D drawings and to give clients a clear idea of what can be expected.
-In the future architects, designers and engineers will be developing more complex digital models that can be used by builders in the building process in combination with intelligent equipment.
+Building Information Modelling is already used by many designers and has assisted in the move over to 3D drawings and renders.
+Currently, these are mostly used as a direct replacement for 2D drawings, designed to give clients a clear idea of what can be expected.
+In the future, architects, designers and engineers will be developing more complex digital models that can be used by builders in the building process, and in combination with intelligent equipment.

-The full application of technology in the building industry isn’t upon us yet but is quickly approaching and it is clear those who are able to pick it up as it becomes available may be able to push ahead of the pack.
+The full application of technology in the building industry isn’t upon us yet but is quickly approaching and it’s clear that those who are able to pick it up as it becomes available, may be able to push ahead of the pack.